Nick Jenkins: Biography

-Born at Droitwich Spa, Worcestershire, Jenkins was educated at Haberdashers' Adams Grammar School, before going up to Birmingham University to read Russian literature.
-He then worked for eight years as a commodity trader for Glencore in Moscow.
-Returning to the UK in 1998, he pursued further studies at Cranfield University, graduating as MBA.
+Born at Droitwich Spa, Worcestershire, Jenkins was educated at Haberdashers' Adams Grammar School, before going up to Birmingham University.
+He pursued further studies at Cranfield University, graduating as MBA.

 Jenkins launched the greeting card business Moonpig in 2000; 'Moonpig' alluding to his nickname at school, hence the name of the brand.
 In 2011, he sold Moonpig for an estimated £120 million.

 Since 2008, Jenkins has been investing in start-up businesses.
 He was a member of the Impact Ventures UK investment committee – an investment fund which invests in social enterprises using innovation to find better solutions to social issues in the UK.
 He is also involved with the educational charity ARK and Shivia.

-A donor to the Conservative Party, he was a signatory to a letter to The Daily Telegraph during the 2015 United Kingdom general election campaign, which praised the party's economic policies and claimed that a future Labour government (under Ed Miliband) would “threaten jobs and deter investment”.
+A donor to the Conservative Party, he was a signatory to a letter to The Daily Telegraph during the 2015 United Kingdom general election campaign, which praised the party's economic policies and claimed that a future Labour government (under Ed Miliband) would "threaten jobs and deter investment".

 Since 2014 Jenkins has owned Stockton House, a Grade I listed mansion in Wiltshire, and is a Liveryman of the Haberdashers' Company since 2018.